ahathoor/kilppari/README.md

      fade(x)      fades the screen by x*100 percent center()     centers the turtle
      speed(0)     instantaneous drawning.
-     speed(x>0)   The drawing speed is se to x pixels per second.
+     speed(x>0)   The drawing speed is set to x pixels per second.
-                  The commands that the turtle gets are executed at 10ms intervals.

 ### Server